mikee47/ConfigDB/README.rst

 Simple property definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+TODO: If properties are referenced (via "$ref") and not modified then it should not generate additional variant metadata but just reference it.
+This applies to *enuminfo* and *range* structures.
+As with global objects, this property information should be declared directly in the Database instance, probably before any object definitions.
+For example, in *test-config-enum.h* the *colorRange*, *ColorType*, *colorType* definitions should all be placed int the parent Database alongside the *enum class Color* definition.

 References to simple (non-object) property types are handled differently.
 A type is *not* defined but instead used as a base definition which can be modified.
 For example, we can provide a general *Pin* definition::

   "$defs": {